Project

 Testing if pyscope is working with your TEM or CCD

-Added by Jim Pulokas about 16 years ago
+Added by Jim Pulokas over 16 years ago

 Without starting Leginon, you can test pyScope all by itself from a python command line.
 Start a python command line and try this (using Tecnai in the example):